Dawitlior/Genius/README.md

 ## Description

 The AI SaaS Platform is a cutting-edge web application that offers five powerful AI tools designed to address a variety of business needs.
+Photo Generation, Blog Writing, Video Generation, Code Generation, and also Chatbot for Instruction.
 Built on the Next.js 13 App Router, this platform provides an efficient and user-centric experience for both developers and end-users.
 With the integration of a seamless Stripe subscription system, the platform ensures a smooth billing process for all users.

 ## Getting Started